tfrce/call-congress/INSTALLATION.md

     python manager.py migrate up

     # compile assets
+    npm install -g bower
     bower install
     python manager.py assets build

+    # create an admin user
+    python manager.py createadminuser

     # run local server for debugging
     python manager.py run

-    # for testing twilio, need internet-visible urls to do call handling
+    # for testing twilio
+    # run in another tab
-    ngrok -subdomain="1cf55a5a" 5000
+    ngrok 5000

 When the dev server is running, the front-end will be accessible at [http://localhost:5000/](http://localhost:5000/).

-Unit tests can also be run, using:
+Unit tests can also be run with:

     python tests/test.py